 Let Newton Be! by Menagerie Theatre explores the complex character of Isaac Newton through his own writing.
 It was written by Craig Baxter, and commissioned by the Faraday Institute.
 Three actors represent different stages of Newton’s life, revealing the genius, the oddities, and the unique faith perspective of this famous character.
 This play is available on DVD, with an accompanying book.

-The latest play on a science-faith theme is Fire From Heaven, which looks at Michael Faraday’s life and work, premieres in Oxford in March 2022.
+Fire From Heaven looking at Michael Faraday’s life and work, premiered in Oxford in March 2022.
 Again, this is a one-man play by Murray Watts, acted by Andrew Harrison.
-Watch this space for news of a tour – or enquire if you’d like to host it.
+Enquire here if you’d like to host it.